jtod/Sigma16/docs/src/userguide/userguide.md

   (e.g. shiftl R1,R2,5).
 Control registers are written by name rather than their number in the control register file (e.g. getctl R3,mask).

+* Some assembly language statements are *pseudoinstructions*.
+These are special cases of more general instructions.
+For example, *and* is a pseudoinstruction which generates a *logicw* instruction specialised to perform a logical and.

 Table: **Assembly language statement formats**